Thalaivii: Plot

-In 1989, Jayalalithaa (nicknamed Jaya), a member of the Tamil Nadu Legislative Assembly, and the opposition AIADMK party, questions the current chief minister, M. Karunanidhi from the DMK party, about the corruption charges, arrests and eavesdropping levelled against her and her party.
-She demands his resignation and upholds the preceding Chief Minister, M. G. Ramachandran, as someone who truly served the people.
-However, the ruling party questions her relationship with MGR, resulting in a brawl after Jaya is slapped.
-Some MLAs from the ruling party attempt to disrobe Jaya; comparing herself to Draupadi, Jaya pledges she would return to the session only after becoming the Chief Minister.
-The incident garners widespread media attention and sympathy for Jaya.
+In 1989, Jayalalithaa (nicknamed Jaya), a member of the Tamil Nadu Legislative Assembly representing the opposition AIADMK, questions Chief Minister M. Karunanidhi of the DMK over allegations of corruption, arrests, and surveillance against her party.
+She demands his resignation and praises former Chief Minister M. G. Ramachandran (MGR) as a leader who truly served the people.
+Members of the ruling party question her relationship with MGR, leading to a scuffle in which she is assaulted and humiliated.
+Comparing herself to Draupadi, Jaya vows to return to the assembly only after becoming Chief Minister.
+The incident attracts widespread media attention and public sympathy.